fasiha/ebisu/README.md

 - JavaScript, or a compiled-to-JavaScript language, for browsers, and
 - PostgreSQL.

-The next section, the [TL;DR](#tldr), is a quick guide to setup and usage.
+The next section is a [Quickstart](#quickstart) guide to setup and usage.
 See this if you know you want to use Ebisu in your app.

 Then in the [How It Works](#how-it-works) section, I contrast Ebisu to other scheduling algorithms and describe, non-technically, why you should use it.